 - The unloaded tRNA is released from the E-site.

-- A release factor recognizes the stop codon and hydrolytically cleaves the peptidyl tRNA bonds (requires GTP) → release of the protein
+- A release factor recognizes the stop codon, halts translation, and hydrolytically cleaves the peptidyl tRNA bonds (requires GTP), leading to release of the protein.

 - Description: The process by which a protein goes from an unfolded native state to form a three-dimensional structure via progressive stabilization of the intermediate states until the most favorable energy level is achieved.